SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_2_27.png)

 <br> Great going so far!
-Continue making a few more requests in the same short span of time and now you are presented with a `surgeProtecttionLimitExceeded` failure.
-This is obviously different from the Quota error we faced earlier.
-You will recall that we placed a surge protection policy even before the quota step could be inspected.
-Given that now we have had 2 sets of IP calling the same API 5 times each, the surge protection kicks in.
+Continue making a few more requests in the same short period and now you are presented with a `surgeProtecttionLimitExceeded` failure.
+This is different from the Quota error we faced earlier.
+You will recall that we placed a surge protection policy before the quota step could be inspected.
+Given that now we have had 2 sets of IPs calling the same API 5 times each, the surge protection kicks in.

 ![](/exercises/ex5/images/ex5_2_13.png)

 So far so good.
-Now let us elegantly handle the `Accept-Encoding` header error by making sure the Client always passes the right value.
+Now let us elegantly handle the `Accept-Encoding` header error by ensuring the Client always passes the right value.
 <br>One way to do this would be to make this definition part of the API schema itself.
-To do so, let us head back to the API and click on 'Edit'.
+To do so, let us head back to the API and click 'Edit'.

 ![](/exercises/ex5/images/ex5_2_15.png)